 3 – Get in Line Early: The IVDR Is Going to Overwhelm Notified Bodies and Reference Labs

-The IVDR will apply to 80-90% of IVDs sold in Europe, up from 10-20% now.
-You don’t have to be a math genius to figure out that demands for Notified Body services will rise exponentially in late 2020 and 2021.
-The problem is compounded by the fact that the new Medical Device Regulation (EU 2017/745) goes into effect in May 2020 and it is already very difficult to get Notified Body services for audits and product technical reviews.
-Private companies would step in to fill this void in a normal market economy, but don’t expect that to happen in this case.
-Each Notified Body must be designated to be allowed to certify IVDs, and only seven Notified Bodies have elected to do so as of January 2019.
+The IVDR will apply to 85-90% of IVDs sold in Europe, up from 10-15% now.
+You don’t have to be a math genius to figure out that demands for Notified Body services will rise exponentially.
+It is already very difficult to get Notified Body services for audits and product technical reviews.
+Each Notified Body must be designated to be allowed to certify IVDs, and only these Notified Bodies have been designated to the IVDR so far.
 To make matters worse, not all Notified Bodies will be designated to handle all IVD categories.
 Likewise, reference labs are going to be swamped with testing of higher-classified products.
 You should start discussions with Notified Bodies and these labs right away to make sure they will be able to handle your specific products and ensure your place in line.

 4 – Staff and Consulting Services Will Be at a Premium as the Deadline Gets Closer

-If there’s one good thing to come out of the IVDR, it’s that a whole lot of people with IVD regulatory experience can expect absolute job security through 2022.
+If there’s one good thing to come out of the IVDR, it’s that a whole lot of people with IVD regulatory experience can expect absolute job security for years to come.
 (That means you.)
 However, it also underscores the need to staff up earlier than you might otherwise plan to do.
-Consider adding regulatory staff to your budget for 2020 so you can lock down talent early.
-Don’t wait until mass panic ensues in 2021 and you are competing with everyone else for talent.
+Don’t wait until mass panic ensues and you are competing with everyone else for talent.
 The issues of resources should not be ignored.
 You are not a superhero (yet) and your existing workload won’t disappear during IVDR transition time.
 Plan out the migration of products to the IVDR and try to estimate how much work will be required.
 Figure out what your existing team will realistically be able to handle, how much staff you will need to add, and what you want to outsource.
 If you plan to work with outside consultants, establish a relationship early on to help you plan because they, too, will have more work than they can handle as the deadline gets closer.
 Surprise, we can help with that.

 5 – Your Importers, Distributors, and Authorized Representative Will Have More Responsibilities – Make Sure They Are Also Getting Ready